coderHook/VotingApp-Vue/README.md

 # Voting-app
 ### This app is made with Vuejs and deployed in Firebase.

+You can find the webpage workign at: https://votingapp-coderhook.firebaseapp.com/

 > A project on users can make polls, vote and share those polls with friends to reach a democratic agreement.ue.js